qeky/AutoMajestic-First-Site/README.md

-# AutoMajestic-First-Site
-## Screenshots of the first site
+# Screenshots of the first site

 ### *The main page of the site*